JohnFu11er/Automation_and_Integration_personal_qualification_standards/8 Netbox/8.3 Intermediate commands and tasks/README.md

 - Create a new device in Netbox
 - Change the IP address on a specific devices interface
 - Add a tag when necessary
-- Define config context
+- Apply a local config context to a device
-- Create a new rack and populate it